Boycott Rallies Rock Algeria Day Before Presidential Poll - UrduPoint

 Boycott Rallies Rock Algeria Day Before Presidential Poll

-Thousands of Algerians demonstrated for a boycott on Wednesday on the eve of a widely unpopular presidential election

-Police in the capital Algiers used truncheons to hold back demonstrators near the central post office, the rallying point of the "Hirak" anti-government protest movement since February.
+Several hundred protesters later returned to the post office -- which has been the rallying point of the "Hirak" anti-government protest movement since February -- prompting further arrests.

-The movement forced the resignation of ageing president Abdelaziz Bouteflika in April, but has continued marching across the country each week to demand sweeping reforms ahead of elections.
+Since the protest movement forced the resignation of ageing president Abdelaziz Bouteflika in April, weekly demonstrations across the country have continued to demand sweeping reforms ahead of elections.

-Demonstrators brandishing red cards shouted "no vote" to an election they perceive as a regime ploy to cling to power.
+Meriem, a 62-year-old Algiers resident, marched with her daughter and daughter-in-law brandishing red cards to oppose an election perceived as a regime ploy to cling to power.

+"I'm marching to say no to the vote, no to the Bouteflika system without Bouteflika," she said.

+For her daughter Fatma Zohra, "this is our last chance before the passing of power with this vote".

-The five approved candidates all either supported Bouteflika or participated in his government, including two as prime ministers.
+The five approved candidates in Thursday's election all either supported Bouteflika or participated in his government, including two as prime ministers.

-Demonstrators then marched towards the central post office, skirting riot police cordons.

-"Today we spent the night outdoors," protesters chanted when police tried to block access to the post office.

 Demonstrators also chanted slogans against powerful army chief Ahmed Gaid Salah, who has emerged as Algeria's de facto strongman since Bouteflika's resignation and is a champion of Thursday's election.